In Pure Spirit

 The Ship Inn

 The new owners of The Shop Inn by the River Ouse have reported a number of ghostly incidents.
 It is thought that the pub is haunted by Bob the Stoker, a regular of the inn until his death.
 The fire in the pub has been reported as lighting itself – despite having four pints of water poured on it.
-The nickname “Bob the Stocker” was given to Bob, who died 50 years ago because he would sit and constantly stoke the same fire.
+The nickname “Bob the Stocker” was give to Bob, who died 50 years ago, because he would sit and constantly stoke the same fire.

 The new pub manager, Alan Deans, told local press that a lamp has also been known to fly off its shelf in the bar.

-The Ship Inn’s owner, Carol Temple, has also admitted to the press that she has had her own ghostly encounter, “I had bent down to get something out of a cupboard and I felt a cold shiver, so I stood up and turned around and I saw a grey figure coming past me – it was only about a foot away from me.
+The Ship Inn’s owner, Carol Temple, has also admitted to press that she has had her own ghostly encounter, “I had bent down to get something out of a cupboard and I felt a cold shiver, so I stood up and turned around and I saw a grey figure coming past me – it was only about a foot away from me.

 Wookey Hole